lucia-auth/lucia/documentation/content/main/start-here/username-password.nextjs.md

 const authRequest = auth.handleRequest({ req, res });
 ```

 > (warn) Next.js does not check for [cross site request forgery (CSRF)](https://owasp.org/www-community/attacks/csrf) on API requests.
-While `AuthRequest.validate()` and `AuthRequest.validateUser()` will do a CSRF check and only return a user/session if it passes the check, **make sure to add CSRF protection** to routes that doesn't rely on Lucia for validation.
+While `AuthRequest.validateUser()` will do a CSRF check and only return a user/session if it passes the check, **make sure to add CSRF protection** to routes that doesn't rely on Lucia for validation.
 You can check if the request is coming from the same domain as where the app is hosted by using the `Origin` header.

 #### Set user passwords